dbarattini25/labcamp-build-your-first-ai-agent-milan-xchange-2025/README.md

 **N.B.**: During the hands-on session, all necessary tools, environments and libraries will already be pre-installed on the lab computers.
 You do not need to follow the setup instructions below unless you are working on your own machine outside of the hands-on lab.

-We will provide you with an API key to access the OpenAI API.
-The API key should be stored in a file named `.env` in the root directory of the project.
-See the `.env.example` file for an example of how to store the API key.
+It is necessary to have a OpenAI API key stored in a file named `.env` in the root directory of the project.

 ### Setup the environment: